starriebird/JackalandHyde2021/_posts/2021-07-21-technobassinterview.markdown

-Couldn't have asked for more honest advice!
+Chris Nexus 6: Couldn't have asked for more honest advice!
 So what about vinyl making a resurgence, are you seeing it?